 Best of 21 legs

 Semi-Final Match Odds

-Odds correct at time of writing and courtesy www.betway.com.
-Subject to fluctuation.
+Odds correct at time of writing and courtesy of www.betway.com.
+Odds subject to fluctuation.

 The Betway Premier League Play-Offs Launch also featured Betway's donation of £5,000 to Parkinson's UK, the official charity of the Professional Darts Corporation in 2016.